 Upcoming Dance Show

-Our show dates coming up are May 18th and 19th in the Ed Stafford Theater at 7pm.
-Doors open at 6:15 for our production, A Celebration of Broadway!
-Favorites from over the years of the biggest Broadway hits!
+Our show dates coming up are November 30th and December 1st at 7 p.m. in the Ed Stafford Theater.
+Doors open at 6:15 for our production, Winter Wishes. $5 general admission at the door.

 OJC Dance Studio classes include: